Disclaimer

 • Average Height: 7 – 12 inches ( about 20 cm tall).

-• Average Weight: 3 – 7 pounds ( AKC breed standard).
+• Average Weight: 3 – 7 pounds (American Kennel Club breed standard).
 The English Kennel Club size for Pomeranian males is 4 – 4.5 lbs.
 (1.8 – 2kg).

 • Build: Male Pomeranians are slightly smaller in build.

-Female Pomeranian
+Girl Pomeranian

 • Average Height: 7 – 12 inches ( about 20 cm tall).

-• Average Weight: 3 – 7 pounds. ( AKC breed standard).
+• Average Weight: 3 – 7 pounds. ( American Kennel Club breed standard).
 The English Kennel Club size for Pomeranian females is 4.5 – 5.5 pounds (2 – 2.5 kg).

 • Build: Female Poms are slightly bigger in build.

-Temperament Difference Between Male vs Female Pomeranian
+Temperament Difference Between Male vs. Female Pomeranian

-Keep in mind that every Pom will have a personality that may not fit these generalizations.
+Remember that every Pom will have a personality that may not fit these generalizations.
 As for every generalization, there are always exceptions.

 The Female Pomeranian